 PAL Robotics’ online planner is designed to command high-level tasks in an incredibly simple way so the robot robustly executes it, and the programmer skips any effort of low-level coding.

-The Whole Body Control takes into account rules to be obeyed, such as, for example, respecting joint limits, avoiding self-collision, or maintaining the end effector in a certain position or space volume.
-These rules are defined by the programmer and are prioritized into a stack of tasks by the software.
+The Whole Body Control takes into account different goals, such as, for example, respecting joint limits, avoiding self-collision, or maintaining the end effector in a certain position or space volume.
+These objectives are defined by the programmer and are prioritized into a stack of tasks by the software.

 Such tasks and their priority level are not rigid: they can be modified online.
-This makes a great difference, as the robot can instantly react to both unexpected events or changes, and to any code modifications.
+This makes a great difference, as the robot can instantly react to both unexpected events or changes.
 You can see it in this demo of TIAGo pointing at a fiducial marker, where the robot is constantly processing the new information and adapting its movements to accomplish the goal:

-In essence, the Whole Body Control focuses on redundancy resolution.
+In essence, the Whole Body Control is useful for redundancy resolution.
 For instance, TIAGo’s 7 DoF arm can execute a task that takes only 3 DoF in multiple ways.
 The Whole Body Control optimizes cases like that and finds the optimal movement to accomplish with the high-level task.